 We were on a spiritual adventure, a pilgrimage, a deep dive into the devotion of India.
 We would do ceremonies, visit temples, eat together, meditate together, and laugh in long drives from one sacred city to another.
 I would tell someone what a beautiful soul she was and how much love I felt for her from the moment we met, and she would respond, I’m just your mirror, and I would smile back so much it hurt.

 The simplicity of it was enormous, and with each day I would feel myself expand and reflect and heal deep wounds, some of which I had not even been fully conscious of.
 Like a prayer being answered, I started understanding my fear.
-During a healing practice one evening, I felt that I was given a gift as I was guided to recall a near death experience as a baby.
-It was something I had completely forgotten and seldom thought about.
-Through the practice, a hidden door was opened and a light shone on the roots of my anxieties.
+During a healing practice one evening, I felt that I was given a gift as I was guided to recall a near death experience of mine as a baby.
+It was a story my parents used to tell me when I was little with sober intensity — me as a baby with pneumonia, unable to breathe and needing to be rushed onto a flight from South America to the United States for urgent medical care.
+I spent days in the hospital and they weren’t sure I’d make it.
+Until I did.
+I remember thinking about this story often as a child, but as I grew up it faded into one of those “fun fact, I almost died once” stories that I dismissed as being anything more and seldom thought about.
+During the practice in India, it rushed back to my consciousness, and a hidden door was opened, light shining on some of the roots of my anxiety.
 I felt the fear and breathed through it.
 I touched the roots and embraced them, like I was embracing myself as the infant who couldn’t breathe, embracing the ones who took care of me during that time, and embracing the frightened part of my soul that had started hiding then.
 I imagined opening and holding space for my entire soul to stand up and come out.
 Then we walked through the door and the healing began.
 The change felt subtle and colossal at the same time.
 Everything has brought me here and to this moment, I would think again, and often.

 Two weeks that felt more like months passed, and during our last circle, I shared with the group how different I felt.
 Instead of fear, my heart now pounded with joy and wonder.
 I felt a new kind of thrill for life.
 I was more at peace with not knowing all of the answers, and was invigorated to keep seeking and opening more hidden doors within.
 As corny as it sounds, I felt like I finally had real faith and trust in the universe — in everything.
 With that faith, I felt larger than the anxiety residing within, empowered by love and connectedness and a new kind of belonging.
 Now it was a voice inside me that was exclaiming, You are allowed to be here!, which felt huge.